 UPC barcodes are a helpful tool for manufacturers and retailers to keep track of product inventory and information.
 Furthermore, they’re often required to be on the product’s label or packaging to keep track of brands in the global supply chain.
-We’ve printed millions of barcodes on custom labels and can help you understand what you need to know about UPC barcodes for internal and external usage.
-After reading this article, you should be better able to determine whether your product needs a UPC barcode and how to go about obtaining one.
+We’ve printed millions of barcodes and can help you understand what you need to know about UPC barcodes for internal and external usage.
+After reading this article, you should be better able to determine if you need a UPC barcode and how to go about obtaining one.
 You can also check out our barcode glossary for more information on retail/non-retail barcodes.

 What is a UPC barcode?

-The UPC was originally developed for the grocery industry, but has since spread to almost all areas of retail business.
-UPC barcodes not only make it easy to identify products, they allow retailers to program their POS systems with prices and other necessary information for each product.
+The UPC was originally developed for the grocery industry but has since spread to almost all areas of retail business.
+UPC barcodes not only make it easy to identify products but they also allow retailers to program their POS systems with prices and other necessary information for each product.

 Now that you have a better understanding of what a UPC barcode is and how it works within retail merchandise, let’s discuss some of its capabilities and limitations.

 - UPCs Do Not Carry Prices – The UPC code simply identifies the product.
 When the UPC is scanned at the store, the retailer’s computer POS system pulls up the most current price for that item.
 That price is created by the retailer and inputted into the POS system prior to the product being put on the shelf.
 This way, a retailer can set their own prices.
 The retailer can input any information they want with the UPC, such as store warranty, product color, shape, etc.